1979 National League Championship Series

-The 1979 National League Championship Series was played between the National League West champion Cincinnati Reds and the National League East champion Pittsburgh Pirates.
-It was the 11th NLCS in all.
+The 1979 National League Championship Series was the semifinal round of the National League side of the 1979 postseason, played between the National League West champion Cincinnati Reds and the National League East champion Pittsburgh Pirates.
+This was the 11th edition of the NLCS.

 It was the fourth time in the 1970s that the Pirates and Reds had faced off for the pennant; Cincinnati had won all three previous meetings in 1970, 1972 and 1975.

 The Pirates won the series in a three-game sweep in what would be the last postseason appearance for both franchises until 1990.

-As of 2022, this is the last time that the Pirates played in the World Series.
+To date, this is the last time that the Pirates won the National League pennant.
+Aside from the Seattle Mariners, the only team left that has yet to win a pennant, the Pirates currently hold the longest active league pennant drought in the majors.